letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 UTF8String in constructed encoding would consist of multiple encoded UTF8Strings (each with a tag and length), concatenated together.
 The length of the overall UTF8String would be the total length, in bytes, of all those concatenated encoded values.
+Constructed encoding can use either definite or indefinite length.
+Primitive encoding always uses definite length, because there's no way to express indefinite length without using constructed encoding.

 INTEGER, OBJECT IDENTIFIER, and NULL must use primitive encoding.
 SEQUENCE, SEQUENCE OF, SET, and SET OF must use constructed encoding (because they are inherently concatenations of multiple values).
-BIT STRING, OCTET STRING, UTCTime and GeneralizedTime, and the various string types can use either primitive encoding or constructed encoding, at the sender's discretion\-- in BER.
+BIT STRING, OCTET STRING, UTCTime, GeneralizedTime, and the various string types can use either primitive encoding or constructed encoding, at the sender's discretion\-- in BER.
 However, in DER all types that have an encoding choice between primitive and constructed must use the primitive